grantcolley/dotnetwhat/README.md

 The initial size of the heap 2GB-4GB for 32-bit systems, and slightly larger for 64-bit systems.
 The heap can grow (and shrink) according to the demands of the application.

 > [!IMPORTANT]
+> Stack memory is limited to 1MB.
+>
-> The size the heap can grow to is limited by the available system memory and any restrictions imposed by the operating system and hardware.
+> he size the heap can grow to is limited by the available system memory and any restrictions imposed by the operating system and hardware.

 #### Stack vs Heap
 - **Stack:**